fenago/ml-bootcamp/Lab_3.md

 Other
 useful parameters for the model include [C], which controls the regularization level.
-We talk about it in the next chapter when we cover parameter tuning.
+We talk about it in the next lab when we cover parameter tuning.
 Specifying [C] is optional; by default, it gets the value
 1.0.